awsgamerguy/MacOSX/README.md

 Run your Replit on the button below it.
 It takes 15 minutes to install.
 If you want to experience more, click on the Blue button at the bottom right.
 I did not create some of the files in this.
 Because true owners deserve credits 😅

+ღ This is for everyone, please fork this and put a star ✯
 ```

 ### Run On replit